Casino Betting Coin (CBC) Hits Market Capitalization of $7.82 Million

-Casino Betting Coin (CURRENCY:CBC) traded flat against the dollar during the one day period ending at 21:00 PM ET on February 21st.
-In the last seven days, Casino Betting Coin has traded flat against the dollar.
-Casino Betting Coin has a total market capitalization of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last 24 hours.
-One Casino Betting Coin coin can now be bought for about $0.0502 or 0.00000145 BTC on exchanges.
+Casino Betting Coin (CURRENCY:CBC) traded flat against the dollar during the 24-hour period ending at 10:00 AM Eastern on February 28th.
+Over the last seven days, Casino Betting Coin has traded flat against the dollar.
+One Casino Betting Coin coin can currently be bought for $0.0502 or 0.00000145 BTC on major exchanges.
+Casino Betting Coin has a total market capitalization of $7.82 million and $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.